msulli-arch/Sullivan-2026-Dissertation-Supplementary-Data/README.md

 University of Florida
-Please review the "SupplementaryData_explaination.xlsx" file for a list and explanation of all the included materials For the R-scripts, "Dissertation_R.Rproj" allows file pathways function and requires R-Studio to run A zip file of the processed data is available on Zenodo as a seperate file and linked here:
+Please review the "SupplementaryData_explaination.xlsx" file for a list and explanation of all the included materials For the R-scripts, "Dissertation_R.Rproj" allows file pathways function and requires R-Studio to run A zip file of the processed data is available on Zenodo as a seperate file and linked here